cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

     :type api: string
     :param category: name of the category of the function to be matched
     :type category: string
-    :param process: name of the process performing the associated call
-    :type process: string
     :param regex: enable to compile the pattern as a regular expression
     :type regex: boolean
     :rtype: boolean